Skip to main content

 PFlash is prefill only.
 Generation tok/s on a single RTX 3090 with Llama 3.1 70B q4_K_M is unchanged: roughly 8.6 tok/s with both llama.cpp master and the PFlash branch.
 That number is set by HBM bandwidth (936 GB/s on 3090) and the model size (~21 GB at q4_K_M), so no attention kernel can move it without a different quant or speculative decoding.

-If you want generation speedup on the same card, stack DFlash + speculative decoding with a 1.5B-3B draft model.
-We measured that combination at 14.2 tok/s earlier this year (/reviews/dflash-speculative-decoding-qwen3-5-35b-rtx-2080-super).
+If you want generation speedup on the same card, stack DFlash + speculative decoding with a 1.5B-3B draft model. cited sources record that combination at 14.2 tok/s earlier this year (/reviews/dflash-speculative-decoding-qwen3-5-35b-rtx-2080-super).
 PFlash and DFlash are orthogonal optimizations — they touch different kernels and you can run both in the same binary with no penalty.

 H2: Where does PFlash fall behind — short prompts, batch=1 chat, KV-cache reuse?